Hattie Mae Begins Again

 Sharon G. Flake

-Hattie Mae hails from Seed County, North Carolina.
+Hattie Mae is from Seed County, North Carolina.
 She knows hard work: milking cows, plucking chickens, minding the garden.
-Her hands are made for manual labor—her feet for dirt—that is according to Lisa and some of the other girls at Miss Abigail’s School for Exceptional Young Ladies in Philadelphia.
-Hattie could never be a doctor or a scientist or anyone worthy cause she’s a hick from the south.
+Her hands are made for manual labor, her feet for dirt—that is, according to Lisa and some of the girls at Miss Abigail’s School for Exceptional Young Ladies in Philadelphia.
+In their eyes, Hattie Mae will never break into upper society and is unworthy of becoming a doctor or a lawyer.

-A moving coming-of-age story about finding the courage to be yourself and chasing a better life, lifting other folks up with you along the way.
+A moving coming-of-age story about finding the courage to be yourself, chasing your dreams, and lending a hand to others along the way.

 Vous êtes membre Amazon Prime ?